Top Defects of Woven Fabric: Common Issues and Practical Solutions

 1. Askewer or Bias Filling yarns are not square with warp yarns.

 2. Bowing Usually caused by finishing.
-Filling yarns lie in an arc across fabric width.
+Filling yarns lie in an arc across the fabric width.

 3. Bull Mark Caused by a slub or extra piece of yarn being woven into the fabric.
 This results in an open place in the fabric once the yarn is removed.